• Skip to primary navigation

 • Garlic Powder - A teaspoon adds just the right amount of garlic flavor.

-• Onion Powder - You will want to adjust this to your liking, I personally use a teaspoon.
+• Onion Powder - You will want to adjust this to your liking.
+I personally use a teaspoon.

 • Dry Mustard - Just 1 teaspoon makes a huge difference for this rub.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+*Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

-• After applying the rub to your pork allow enough time for the rub to infuse the skin of the meat and help create a flavorful bark, at least 1 hour but longer is better.
+• After applying the rub to your pork, allow enough time for the rub to infuse the skin of the meat and help create a flavorful bark.
+At least 1 hour, but longer is better.

 Smoked pork rub spices on a grey background.